 How long I keep your data

-Your data will not be retained for longer than 3 months and will be managed in accordance with my data retention policy.
+Your data will be retained for no longer than 3 months and will be managed in accordance with my data retention policy.